kalekdev/uni/semester-1/analysis-1/notes.typ

 _Beweiss formalisieren_ - Express a proof formally in terms of symbols and Limmas, can be checked by a computer.\
 _Divide et impera_ - divide and conquer
+_Zermelo + Fraenkel Axioms_ - Foundational axioms of all proofs

 == Beweis Methode